-517A Principles of Counseling and Marital and Family Therapy I (3).
+516 Counseling Theories and Techniques (3).
 Reviews family systems, psychological and medical paradigms of counseling theories, and techniques associated with these theoretical orientations.
-Develops microcounseling skills for counselors and marriage and family therapists.
-For MFCC and Counseling (Concentration) students only.
+For MFCT and Counseling (Concentration) students only.
 NCh.

-517B Principles of Counseling and Marital and Family Therapy II (3).
-Continuation of 517A.
-Prereq.: PSY 517A.
+517 Counseling Skills and Process (3).
+Reviews phases and stages of the counseling process and the development of micro-counseling skills.
+Prereq.: PSY 516.
 NCh.